 You may want to start your day trip Paris – Chantilly by the beautiful Chantilly Castle.
-The Château de Chantilly (Chantilly Palace) may not be a royal residence but this fairytale castle hosted Kings and Queens.
+The Château de Chantilly (Chantilly Palace) may not be a royal residence but this fairytale castle, one of the most beautiful Castles in France, hosted Kings and Queens.

 Like many other European castles, Château of Chantilly is a succession of beautiful rooms and halls, each one more impressive than the last.
 The most interesting rooms in this castle are the rooms related to Henri’s main passions: artworks and books.

 Henri d’Orléans was a very cultivated man and a compulsive collector.
 Thanks to Henri, Château de Chantilly hosts today the second largest collection of artwork in France, only beaten by the Louvre artwork.
 Henri loved to organize lavish dinners with many guests.
 After the dinner, he enjoyed taking them to the Grande Galérie where the biggest part of his collection was exhibited.
 Today, the artworks in this gallery are still displayed exactly at the same position that Henri chose for them.

 However, our favorite part of Château Palace was the Chantilly library, hosting a collection of 60.000 rare books which includes some major works of medieval art.
 The library and reading room design, with two levels and a gallery, is typical of library architecture in the second half of the 19th century.